2025 Monaco Grand Prix: Race report

 On lap 19, race leader Norris made his first pit stop without incident, switching from mediums to hards.
 Hadjar made his second pit stop just five laps after his first, and was able to again rejoin ahead of Lawson and the group of cars that were being slowed down behind him.
 This meant that Hadjar had completed both his mandatory pit stops whilst remaining ahead of cars whom had not yet made either of theirs.
-On lap 28 leader Verstappen, who had being running long with the hope of making an overcut on Piastri, made his first pit stop and rejoined in fourth, the same position he had been in before the pit stop phase of the race.
+On lap 28 race leader Verstappen, who had been running long with the hope of making an overcut on Piastri, made his first pit stop and rejoined in fourth, the same position he had been in before the pit stop phase of the race.
 On lap 37 Alonso, running in sixth with one stop left to make, suffered an engine failure which ended his hopes for a first points finish of the season.
-Alonso was able to pull off through a gap in the barriers, thus no intervention was necessary.
+Alonso was able to pull off through a gap in the barriers, thus no safety car intervention was necessary.
 10th-placed Carlos Sainz Jr. was using the same tactics seen earlier from Lawson to help his Williams teammate Alexander Albon.
 This frustrated the chasing George Russell of Mercedes to the point where on lap 50 Russell passed Albon by cutting the Nouvelle Chicane, ostensibly due to Albon's "erratic driving".
 Russell refused to return the position, stating over radio that he would rather take a penalty then remain stuck behind the Williams.
 In response to this radio, the stewards imposed a harsher than usual drive-through penalty for the illegal overtake.
 (Note: A ten-second time penalty is the standard for "leaving the track and gaining an advantage".
 Russell was awarded the harsher drive through penalty as it was deemed that he deliberately missed the corner.)

 At the same time, Norris made his second and final pit stop; this left him behind Verstappen, who still had one stop left to make.
 Verstappen decided to delay his pit stop as much as possible in the hope that a safety car or red flag might be deployed, which would possibly allow him to make his stop and remain in the lead.
 Norris, on fresh tyres, quickly caught Verstappen but was unable to pass, leading to him being caught by Leclerc and Piastri.
-Despite the gap to Leclerc reaching as little as half a second, Norris held his lead, and when Verstappen finally pitted on lap 77, retook the lead.
+Despite the gap to Leclerc reaching as little as half a second, Norris held his lead over the Ferrari, and when Verstappen finally pitted on lap 77, Norris retook the race lead.
 Norris then set the fastest lap on the final lap, winning his first Monaco Grand Prix and sixth Grand Prix overall by three seconds.
 Leclerc and Piastri completed the podium whilst both Racing Bulls drivers took their then-best results in a Grand Prix, with Hadjar in sixth and Lawson in eighth respectively – the latter scoring his first points of the season.